Trillium Awards Information and Guidelines

 Not more than twelve Award winners will be selected in any one year, of which not more than six shall be for Merit.
 The decisions of the Board are final.

 - Any individual, Club, or Association may originate nominations.
 The maximum number of nominations that may be submitted to the Federation per year is two per category per Association, and one per Club where there is no Association.
 These nominations are received by the Federation, following review and approval by the Regional Association (or Club where there is no Association).
 No nomination should be forwarded to the Federation unless it has the support of the executive of the Regional Association (or Club where there is no Association).
-Guidelines and nomination forms are available from the Federation or Federation web-site http://www.squaredance.on.ca.
+Guidelines and nomination forms are available from the Federation or Federation web-site https://www.squaredance.on.ca.
 The deadline for receipt of Nomination Forms by the Federation’s Secretary is April 30th.
-This provides the time required to photocopy and mail the submissions to the Directors for their review before the August meeting.
+This provides the time required to photocopy and mail the submissions to the Directors for their review before the summer meeting (usually August).

 - Nominees for the Trillium Merit Award must have been active in Square and Round Dancing for not less than five years.
 Nominees may be current or no-longer-active Dancers, Callers, or Leaders, who qualify according to the criteria defined under 1.
 Purpose, above.
 Nominations for posthumous awards will also be accepted, according to the same criteria.